-Mike Hupman, owner of HRS, has always wanted to know “how machines work,” and how to fix them.
+Trent (Mike) Hupman, owner of HRS, has always wanted to know “how machines work,” and how to fix them.
 The establishment of HRS Industrial Contracting in January 2013, represents the culmination of his life-long fascination with all things mechanical, and his sheer determination to succeed.
-Mike and his wife Beth manage this family-run business from their base in Liverpool, Nova Scotia.
+Trent manages this family-run business from its base in Liverpool, Nova Scotia.

 Gaining Experience and Certification